 1. Stay Home if You’re Sick

 If you're showing signs of sickness, skip the summer gathering.
-Also, if you've been exposed to a COVID-19 carrier in the past two weeks, stay home as well.
-It can take up to 14 days from the time of exposure for you to develop symptoms of coronavirus, per the Centers for Disease Control and Prevention (CDC).
-However, you can still spread this potentially deadly disease when you're pre-symptomatic or asymptomatic.
+Also, if you're not vaccinated and have been exposed to a COVID-19 carrier in the past two weeks, stay home as well.
+It can take up to 14 days for you to develop symptoms, per the Centers for Disease Control and Prevention (CDC).
+However, you can still spread the disease when you're pre-symptomatic or asymptomatic.

 In fact, up to 45 percent of all COVID-19 cases may be the result of asymptomatic infections, according to a June 2020 review in Annals of Internal Medicine, which means people could be passing the infection along to others without knowing they themselves are infected.